vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 ## Commit

-The project uses `husky` and `lint-staged` to add Git Hooks for verification:
+The project uses `husky` to add Git Hooks for verification:

-- In `precommit` stage: use `lint-staged` to check the changed code with the corresponding Linter
+- In `precommit` stage: we use `lint-staged` to check the changed code with the corresponding Linter

   This means that you need to ensure that your code is formatted by the project requirements and can pass Linter tests.

-- In `commit-msg` stage: use `commitlint` to verify the commit comment.
+- In `commit-msg` stage: we use `commitlint` to verify the commit comment.

   This means that you need to ensure that your commit comments comply with Semantic